-No. But if you want to experience Business Central as fully integrated with Office 365, you can sign up for a 1-month free trial of Office 365 here.
+No. But if you want to experience Business Central as fully integrated with Microsoft 365, you can sign up for a 1-month free trial of Microsoft 365 here.

-What is the integration with Office 365 about?
+What is the integration with Microsoft 365 about?

-Business Central is fully integrated with Office 365 so that you can navigate freely between Office 365 apps and Business Central using the app launcher.
+Business Central online is fully integrated with Microsoft 365 so that you can navigate freely between Microsoft 365 apps and Business Central using the app launcher.
 In Business Central, you can open data in Excel, print reports using Word, and you can work with your Business Central data in Outlook, for example.
 For more information, see Using Business Central as your Business Inbox in Outlook.